AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

   - Cognito user pool -> To change password
   - Identity pool -> To access AWS services

+- The **user pool** manages the overhead of handling the tokens that are returned from social sign-in through Facebook, Google, Amazon, and Apple, and from **OpenID Connect (OIDC)** and **SAML IdPs**.

 - you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API.
-The GetSessionToken API returns a set of temporary credentials for an AWS account or IAM user
+The GetSessionToken API returns a set of temporary credentials for an AWS account or IAM user.

 ## DynamoDB